 Not Completing a Real Estate Disclosure

-Depending on what state you live in, Real Estate Disclosure laws can be almost as tricky as the probate process!
-These laws are a list of issues (such as lead paint or asbestos) that must be disclosed to the buyers about a home before closing on the property.
+Depending on your state, Real Estate Disclosure requirements can be nearly as complex as the probate process itself.
+These laws mandate disclosure of specific issues (such as lead paint or asbestos) to potential buyers before closing on the property, creating another layer of complexity for executors.

 Most states require sellers and their agents to disclose in writing “material defects” about the home.
 According to the National Association of Certified Home Inspectors, material defects are “…a specific issue with a system or component of a residential property that may have a significant, adverse impact on the value of the property, or that poses an unreasonable risk to people.
 The fact that a system or component is near, at or beyond the end of its normal useful life is not, in itself, a material defect.”

-Experienced real estate agents are great at navigating these tricky waters, but what if you inherited a house that you never lived in?
-How would you know what to disclose?
-In some states, the executor, person selling the property, and/or real estate agent may be exempt from filling out local real estate disclosure forms due to the property being in probate.
-This is because that person does not and did not live in the property, so would have no way of knowing what to disclose.
+Experienced real estate professionals excel at navigating these disclosure requirements, but what happens when you’ve inherited a property you’ve never lived in?
+How would you know what issues to disclose?
+In some states, executors, sellers, and/or agents may be exempt from completing standard real estate disclosure forms for probate properties.
+This exemption exists because these individuals didn’t occupy the property and would have no reasonable way of knowing what issues might exist.

 Failing to Hire a Lawyer

-We can not emphasize this enough – a knowledgeable real estate lawyer with experience in probate can help you navigate the process of probate much faster and easier than going at it alone!
-Not only will they know how to petition the Court so that you can finally put that property up for sale, but they’ll be able to guide you through the legal steps to sell that unwanted house or property with less hassle and tears.
-Even consulting will help ensure you aren’t missing the blind spots of the probate process.
+We cannot emphasize this enough – a knowledgeable real estate attorney experienced in probate can help you navigate the process much more efficiently than attempting it alone!
+They’ll know exactly how to petition the Court so you can list that property for sale, and they’ll guide you through each legal step to sell that unwanted house or property with minimal stress and complications.
+Even a single consultation can help identify potential blind spots in the probate process, especially when dealing with Chicago’s complex property ordinances and code violations that might otherwise create unexpected delays.

 Waiting Too Long to Start the Probate Process

-When someone loses a loved one, grief may cause us to put everything on hold while we process the loss of the deceased in our life.
-But what happens to the probate property during that time?
-Property taxes continue to add up, utility bills continue to come in, and the bank will want its monthly mortgage payments until the property is settled.
-Waiting too long can cause the estate’s expenses to add up fast, eating into the estate’s assets and leaving you in a difficult situation.
+When someone loses a loved one, grief may lead to putting everything on hold while processing the loss.
+But what happens to the probate property during that waiting period?
+Property taxes continue accumulating, utility bills keep arriving, mortgage payments remain due, and city code violations may result in mounting fines until the property situation is resolved.
+Delaying too long can cause the estate’s expenses to increase rapidly, depleting available assets and potentially creating a more difficult financial situation for all heirs involved.

 Who Buys Houses in Probate?